adamsilver/fdpb/09-an-expense-form.md

 ### Feedback

-Both adding and removing an expense provides users with sufficient feedback.
-Adding an item not only updates the page

-The act of adding another expense

-For most users, feedback is given implicitly just by the new fields appearing on the page.
-For this reason, there's no need to show an additional notification at the top of the form, for example.
-In fact, having two parts of the interface update at the same to provide the same message would be overbearing.
-And, as more expenses are added, the notification would appear off-screen so users wouldn't see it anyway.
+As it stands the act of adding and removing expenses provides sufficient feedback for sighted users.
+This is because items in the form can be seen to appear or disappear from the list.
+Giving users an additional notification bar would draw users' attention in two directions.
+And as more expenses are added, the notification bar will be out of the viewport so users wouldn't see it anyway.

-Screen reader users are already covered, because the act of focusing the new field will announce its label which provides ample feedback.

-The only remaining consideration would be animation.
-Perhaps by fading-in the new fields, the chance of the fields being missed is reduced.
-However, motion is often unnecessary, clunky and harmful to users, especially those suffering from cognitive impairements such as ADHD and Autism.

-> ADHD: If there's a “subtle” animation always running, I cannot focus. — @tigt_

-> I'm also autistic and can get frustrated with, or repelled by, glitzy mouseover effects/animations - @elementnumber46
+Screen reader users are catered for also because the act adding and removing items moves the users focus and announces the focused element accordingly.
+This may not tell the user explicitly that “the item has been added” but it should be enough.
+If research shows otherwise, you can add a hidden live region (as set out in ...) to give screen reader users explicit feedback.

+#### Animation Isn't Necessarily Valuable

+It's possible that judicious animation effects can help users understand an interface.

+But all too often, designers want to add animation for the sake of it.
+Users, however, just want to get things done.
+And, needless animation is jarring and actually *detracts* from the user experience.
+Like anything else, animation should only be added if it adds value.

+Even when animation is valuable to some users, it can be harmful to users with cognitive impairments such as Attention Deficit Hyperactivity Disorder (ADHD) and Autism[^3].

+In the case of the expense form, had we not moved focus from the button to the field, an animation might mean the item's arrival is more likely to be noticed.
+Alas, we *are* moving focus to the form field and so animation is unnecessary here.

 ## Summary

-In this chapter, we've looked at the different ways to let users add multiple expenses or any other type of information that needs to be included.
-The patterns are based on frequency of use, digital literacy and whether there is a need to branch.
+In this chapter, we looked at three different patterns that let users submit multiple expenses into a system.
+Really though, expenses were used just for demonstration purposes—these patterns are applicable to all kinds of data—not just expenses.

+The Persistent Form and One Thing Per Page patterns are more suitable for infrequent use and users with a lower digital literacy.
+The Add Another pattern is more suitable for frequent usage that doesn't require branching.

+The downside to the Add Another pattern is that despite the usability provisions we've put in place, the interface is a little more complicated to operate.

-There's no right and wrong way here, it's about picking the most appropriate pattern for your particular problem.
+There's no right or wrong here.
+It's about choosing the most appropriate pattern for your users.

-## Checklist

--
--
--
+### Things To Avoid

+- Letting browsers manage the focus when the focus element is removed from the Document.
+- Giving non interactive (but programmatically focusable elements) an outline when focused.
+- Giving users multiple sources of feedback for a single action.
+- Animating parts of the interface for no actual reason.

 ## Demos